IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/creating_an_ifc_model.rst

 In the top right **Outliner** panel, you will see a hierarchy of spaces that has been automatically created for you.
 This hierarchy is known is the **Spatial Tree**.
+The Camera, Cube, and Light by default come with a fresh new Blender session, and are not part of your IFC project.

 .. image:: default-spatial-tree.png

-Any Blender object that you want to part of your IFC project must be converted into a IFC object by assigning a category.
+Any Blender object that you want to be part of IFC project must be converted into a IFC object by assigning a category.
 This category is known as the **IFC Class**.